triforce/minos/README.md

 * Intel Pentium 4
 * Intel Core 2

-Big thanks to the Flat Assembler community for their help and advice - The boards are full of great examples and I hope they inspire more to take up assembly programming.
+I want to say a big thanks to the Flat Assembler community (http://flatassembler.net) for their help and advice - The boards are full of great examples and I hope they inspire more to take up assembly programming.